 The results of SaTC-funded research lead to widespread changes in our understanding of the fundamentals of cybersecurity.
-These new research outcomes, in turn, lead to fundamentally new ways to motivate and educate students about cybersecurity.
-The EDU designation is interested in the development of evidence-based and evidence-generating approaches that will improve cybersecurity education.
+These new research outcomes, in turn, lead to new ways to educate students about cybersecurity.
+The EDU designation is interested in the development of evidence-based and evidencegenerating approaches that will improve cybersecurity education and workforce development.
 EDU supports projects that: improve cybersecurity learning and learning environments, develop new curricular materials and methods of instruction, develop new assessment tools to measure student learning, promote teacher recruitment and training in the field of cybersecurity, and improve the diversity of the cybersecurity workforce.
 In addition to innovative work at the frontier of cybersecurity education, the program also encourages replications of research studies at different types of institutions and with different student bodies to produce deeper knowledge about the effectiveness and transferability of findings.

 Proposals submitted to the EDU designation are expected to leverage successful results from previous and current basic research in cybersecurity and research on student learning, both in terms of intellectual merit and broader impacts, to address the challenge of expanding existing educational opportunities and resources in cybersecurity.
-This might include, but is not limited to, the following efforts:
+This may include, but is not limited to, the following efforts:

-- Improve teaching methods for delivering cybersecurity content to K-12 students that promote correct and safe online behavior, and the understanding of the foundational principles of cybersecurity: - and the understanding of the foundational principles of cybersecurity;
+- Improve teaching methods for delivering cybersecurity content to K-12 students that promote correct and safe online behavior, and the understanding of the foundational principles of cybersecurity;

-Develop and implement conferences to help K-12 teachers to integrate cybersecurity into computing courses; - Support institutional collaborations between community colleges and four-year colleges or universities; - Based on the results of previous and current basic research in cybersecurity, define a cybersecurity body of knowledge and establish curricular activities for new courses (both traditional and online), degree programs, and educational pathways leading to wide adoption nationally; - Evaluate the effects that new and existing curricula have on student learning; - Develop partnerships between centers of research in cybersecurity and institutions of higher education that lead to improved models for the integration of research experiences into cybersecurity degree programs; - Conduct research that advances improvements in teaching and student learning in cybersecurity and, where possible, focuses on the participation of a broad and diverse population in cybersecurity education and workforce; - Contribute to the implementation and sustainability of effective evidence-based curricular and co-curricular activities (e.g., evidence-based practices; professional and workforce development activities) for students studying cybersecurity at the K-12, undergraduate, or graduate level; and - Develop and evaluate the effectiveness of cybersecurity competitions, games, and other outreach and retention activities.
+Develop and implement activities to help K-12 teachers to integrate cybersecurity into computing courses; - Support institutional collaborations between community colleges and four-year colleges or universities; - Based on the results of basic research in cybersecurity, define a cybersecurity body of knowledge and establish curricular activities for new courses, degree programs, and educational pathways leading to wide adoption nationally; - Evaluate the effects that new and existing curricula have on student learning; - Develop partnerships between centers of research in cybersecurity and institutions of higher education that lead to improved models for the integration of research experiences into cybersecurity degree programs; - Conduct research that advances improvements in teaching and student learning in cybersecurity and, where possible, focuses on the participation of a broad and diverse population in cybersecurity education and workforce; - Develop effective evidence-based curricular and co-curricular activities for students studying cybersecurity at the K-12, undergraduate, or graduate level: and - Evaluate the effectiveness of cybersecurity competitions, games, and other outreach and retention activities.

 Proposals must have clear and specific plans for assessment and evaluation.
 The evaluation should include formative evaluation for project improvement and summative evaluation to assess and document project outcomes, accomplishments, and lessons learned.
-At a minimum, the evaluator must be external to the project, but not necessarily to the institution.
-The evaluator cannot be a co-Pl or other Senior Personnel on the project.
+Funds to support an evaluator independent of the project must be requested.
+The evaluator may be employed by a project's home institution if she or he works in a separate organizational unit that has a different reporting line than that of the project's home unit.
 The proposal must identify appropriate assessment and evaluation plans for project improvement, as well as plans for programmatic evaluation at the end of the project for accountability purposes.
 The evaluation plans must clearly align with the stated goals of the project.
 Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind the likely correlation between the effect of broader impacts and the resources provided to implement projects.
+For information about effective approaches to evaluation, see the following resources: